Dr Dan J Hill

 I am a researcher in applied mathematics with an interest in Dynamical Systems and PDEs.

 I completed my PhD project under the supervision of Prof David J.B.
-Lloyd and Dr Matthew Turner at the University of Surrey, and I am currently a post-doc at Saarland University with Prof Mark Groves.
+Lloyd and Dr Matthew Turner at the University of Surrey, before obtaining an Alexander von Humboldt Fellowship at Saarland University with Prof Mark Groves.

 Publications